theta360developers/plugin-guide/docs/workflow.md

 ![](img/custom/restlet-client-response.png)

-## Using Standard Android Packages
+## Testing Standard Android Packages

 You can download apks from many sites for testing things like communication protocol with Facebook Messenger or video transmission.